The TFSA account is by far the most important account in your portfolio! Don’t ignore it and put it to work as soon as you can.

 TFSA Withdrawal Rules

-You can withdraw tax-free at any time, but you cannot contribute that money until the new year.
+You can withdraw tax-free at any time but cannot contribute that money until the new year.
 If you were to contribute the maximum over the first few months of the year and then withdraw it in August, you can only add it back come January 1st of the following year.

 TFSA Over-Contribution Penalty